kartonfarkas/api_docs/source/suite/contacts/contact_data.rst

 Querying Contact Data
 =====================

-Return the values of specified fields for contacts.
+Returns the values of specified fields for contacts.
 The contacts can be specified by using either the internal IDs or by using another column value.

 Endpoint
 --------